sigmasaur/AwSW-it/README.md

   * Neither the number of PDAs to be delivered by, nor actually given to the player character before the portal's shutdown, is ever addressed.
   * Even though `Reza` was given a PDA of his own as per line 452, it was before the trade was even set up, so it shouldn't count towards the PDAs to be delivered.
 * At line 3197: Corrected *are the likely cause* → *is the likely cause*.
-* At line 3226: The actual translation in Deus Ex would be just *condolences*; consider unfolding *RIP*.
+* At line 3226: Unfolded *RIP* → *rest in peace*, as keeping it folded would make an obscure reference in Italian, thus bringing to light elegance concerns.
 * At line 3245, 3347: Rendered *legs* as *paws*.
 * At line 3712: Assumed *sorry* is addressed to `Sebastian`.